On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsubsection{Constant curvature case}

-The most striking result is Carri\`ere's Theorem \cite{Car} on completeness of compact flat Lorentz manifolds, and its generalization to the constant (sectional) curvature case by Klingler \cite{Kli}. \\ Among locally homogeneous spaces, those of constant curvature can be interpreted as having a maximal local isometry group.
-There are however examples of non-complete compact locally homogeneous Lorentz manifolds, e.g. a quotient $\SL(2, \R) / \Gamma$, where $\Gamma $ is a co-compact lattice, and $\SL(2, \R)$ is endowed with a generic left invariant Lorentz metric \cite{BM}.
+The most striking result is Carri\`ere's Theorem \cite{Car} on completeness of compact flat Lorentzian manifolds, and its generalization to the constant (sectional) curvature case by Klingler \cite{Kli}. \\ Among locally homogeneous spaces, those of constant curvature can be interpreted as having a maximal local isometry group.
+There are however examples of incomplete compact locally homogeneous Lorentzian manifolds, e.g. a quotient $\SL(2, \R) / \Gamma$, where $\Gamma $ is a co-compact lattice, and $\SL(2, \R)$ is endowed with a generic left invariant Lorentzian metric \cite{BM}.